HL7/fhir-medmorph/input/pagecontent/provisioning.md

 ```
 **Feedback Requested:**
 Should MedMorph add notification requirements to the Knowledge Artifact Repository actor.
 For example, the Knowledge Artifact Repository could support Subscription Topics for changes and clinical organizations can subscribe to these topics and get notified when changes are made.
-The current mechanism in the MedMorph IG allow EHRs or Backend Service App to query the PlanDefinition instances and download them and compare them using versions and timestamps and detect changes but there are no subscription based notifications.
+The current mechanism in the MedMorph Reference Architecture IG allow EHRs or the Backend Service App to query the PlanDefinition instances, download them, and compare them using versions and timestamps to detect changes but there are no subscription-based notifications.
 ```

 #### Operationalization of Knowledge Artifacts